 Gaia met Golleh in the reception centre where he was staying as he waited for his asylum claim to be processed.
 Relieved to see MSF again, Golleh told Gaia why he was there, and what had happened on the way.

 “They checked me day and night, pointing their guns at me, and they beat me,” says Golleh.
-On his release, he decided to take a boat for Italy.
+On his release, he decided to take a boat to Italy.

 “Since 2011, when my father died, the first people to take care of me were MSF,” he tells Gaia.
 That day, Golleh sat down and wrote a letter addressed to the MSF doctor who had treated him when he first arrived in Pozzallo: